walterfreeman/phys307/projects/project1.md

 </center>

-**Problem 1:** Write a program that computes definite integrals of any function you supply it by calculating a Riemann sum.
+**Problem 1:** Write a program that computes definite integrals by calculating a Riemann sum.
 Use this to calculate the integral

 $$ \int_0^2\, e^{-x^2}\, dx. $$